mingwen1989/java_hairsalon/README.md

 ## Description

-Simple hair salon app that allows you to add stylists and clients.
+Simple hair salon app that allows you to add and display a listing of stylists and each stylist's clients.

   In PSQL:
   CREATE DATABASE hair_salon;